 Next, remove the aortic and venous cannulas [1].
 Section the left azygos vein, the two vena cavae, the distal ascending aorta, the pulmonary artery trunk, and the four pulmonary veins, to excise the heart [2].

 Shot of the the aortic and venous cannulas being removed.
+Not filmed

 Shot of the the left azygos vein, the two vena cavae, the distal ascending aorta, the pulmonary artery trunk, and the four pulmonary vein being sectioned and the heart being removed.